Rohitgour03/Stats-preview-card-component/README.md

 Recently i learned about css flexbox and grid, and i found flexbox just amazing layout technique to use.
 But never used css grids till now in any project and wanna get my hands dirty with the grids.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author

 - Frontend Mentor - [@Rohitgour03](https://www.frontendmentor.io/profile/Rohitgour03)
 - Twitter - [@RohitGo34897216](https://www.twitter.com/@RohitGo34897216)

-## Acknowledgments